-CELA gives public libraries access to 230,000 alternative format titles for provision to library patrons in a variety of formats.
-Available collections include audio books, magazines, newspapers, and described video in the patron's format of choice.
+CELA gives public libraries access to a collection of alternate format titles for provision to library patrons.
+Available collections include books, magazines and newspapers in the patron's format of choice.

-The Library Service for People with Print Disabilities Operational Policy establishes principles and guidelines for the effective selection of resources to help support Alberta public libraries serve patrons with print disabilities.
+The Library Service for People with Print Disabilities Operational Policy establishes principles and guidelines for the effective selection of resources to help support Alberta public libraries serve people with print disabilities.

-Symposium on Public Library Service for People with Print Disabilities

-On February 26-27, 2015 the Public Library Service Branch hosted a province-wide Symposium on Public Library Service for People with Print Disabilities.
+We hosted a province-wide Symposium on Public Library Service for People with Print Disabilities in February 2015.

-Fifty participants from across Alberta attended and spent the two days immersed in discussion about these services.
-Guests included librarians, service providers, and people with print disabilities.
-For an overview of the symposium click here.
+Fifty participants from across Alberta attended and engaged in discussion about these services.
+Guests included librarians, service providers and people with print disabilities.